 The Orwell Prize is Britain’s most prestigious prize for political writing.
 Every year, we award prizes for the work which comes closest to George Orwell’s ambition ‘to make political writing into an art’.

-But we do much more than that: we take political argument around the country (see our events archive and YouTube channel to watch video of previous events); and as the only website officially sanctioned by the Orwell Estate, we publish work by George Orwell (including our Webby-shortlisted Orwell Diaries blog) and articles about Orwell.
+But we do much more: we are a registered charity (number 1161563) dedicated to promoting public understanding of and interest in politics and current affairs through free public events and various other projects.
+We take political argument around the country (see our events archive and YouTube channel to watch video of previous events) and as the only website officially sanctioned by the Orwell Estate, we also publish work by George Orwell (including our Webby-shortlisted Orwell Diaries blog), articles about Orwell and other online resources.

 The Prize was established in its present form by the late Professor Sir Bernard Crick in 1994, ‘to encourage writing in good English – while giving equal value to style and content, politics or public policy, whether political, economic, social or cultural – of a kind aimed at or accessible to the reading public, not to specialist or academic audiences’.

 In the Prize section of the website, using the menu above you can find out more about previous winners, shortlists, longlists and judges; the administration of the Prize; and how to enter the Prize.
 Visit our George Orwell section for works by and about Orwell, and our events section to see what’s coming up and our video archive of previous events.